Junkbox NBTV monitor

 The first thing I needed was a Nipkow disk If you click on the image and save it, you can print it out to whatever size you need, it is in .gif format.
 I printed mine on 140gsm card, then pierced the holes with a fine sewing needle.
 Actually the print wasn’t quite as dark as I wanted, so I went over it with a black permanent marker pen.

 Now I needed to control the speed of the motor, I could have used a simple variable resistor, but I didn’t have a suitable one to hand.
-Instead I made a simple circuit, using a darlington pair,You speed control1could use a ready made darlington pair, but I had these transistors to hand.
-There’s nothing very critical about them, except that the output device needs to handle up to about an amp with a couple of watts or speedboardso dissipation.
+Instead I made a simple circuit, using a darlington pair,You could use a ready made darlington pair, but I had these transistors to hand.
+There’s nothing very critical about them, except that the output device needs to handle up to about an amp with a couple of watts or so dissipation.
 You may need to alter the values of the resistors and pots to suit your motor, all three in series should total about 1k0 to 10k.
 I have since added a 0.47uFd capacitor across the motor terminals, it seems to improve the image by smoothing the speed of the motor.
-(You can download a larger alt speed control thumbversion of the circuit by ‘right clicking’ and then ‘save as’.)
+(You can download a larger version of the circuit by ‘right clicking’ and then ‘save as’.)
 I have just added this alternative speed controller using a power mosfet

 The completed version is on the right, you can just see the viewing window on the right of the case.
 The case is made from black card from the local art shop, it was the simplest way of cutting stray light.
 The lens was from an old magnifier, and is about 2.5cm in diameter with a fairly short focal length.
 The image is viewable in normal light